 Why is it essential to contact therapists, doctors to manage OA pain successfully?

 Osteoarthritis pain is not something people have to deal with on their own.
 Doctors, osteoarthritis specialists, occupational and physical therapists, and other health practitioners are trained to help patients better manage their condition.

 Medical practitioners can confirm the diagnosis to ensure there is not another underlying condition that should be treated.
 The right diagnosis lets you get the right treatment that’s effective and without adverse side effects.
-With expert pain management together with self-motivation, patients can safely improve their quality of life.
+With expert pain management, self-motivation, and help from specialist support coordination, patients can safely improve their quality of life.